dfrnt-labs/terminusdb-docs-static/src/app/docs/add-documents-with-python-client/page.md

   metadata:
     title: How To Add Documents with the Python Client
     description: >-
-      A guide to show how to add documents to your TerminusCMS projects using the Python Client.
+      A guide to show how to add documents to your TerminusDB projects using the Python Client.
     openGraph:
       images: >-